 4. The rezoning will not substantially impair or limit current or future agricultural use of surrounding parcels of land that are zoned for or legally restricted to agricultural use.
-[History: 10.220 cr., 2018 OA-20, pub.
-01/29/19.]

 10.221 FP-1 (SMALL-LOT FARMLAND PRESERVATION) ZONING DISTRICT.

 Purpose.
 The FP-1 district is designed to: (1) Provide for a modest range of agriculture (a) and agricultural accessory uses, at scales consistent with the size of the parcel and compatible with neighboring land uses.
 The FP-1 accommodates district uses which are associated with production and harvesting of crops, livestock, animal products or plant materials.
 These uses may involve noise, dust, odors, heavy equipment, use of chemicals and long hours of operation.